 In 2009, one of the sites containing a bull, a female, a camel, and two young mammoths opened to the public.

-In July of 2015, President Obama named the Waco mammoth archeological site as a national monument, placing management of the attraction under the National Park Service and given it federal protection.
+In July of 2015, President Obama named the Waco mammoth archaeological site as a national monument, placing management of the attraction under the National Park Service and given it federal protection.

 Discovery of the Mammoths and History of the Site